Choosing between Lemlist and Clay for your go-to-market workflow often comes down to five questions:

 Beyond warm-up, Lemlist includes inbox rotation (distributing sends across multiple accounts), a Deliverability Hub tracking delivery rate and spam placement by provider pair, and Matching ESP that routes emails through the same provider the recipient uses.

 Clay's built-in sequencer (powered by Smartlead) includes inbox warming but lacks the depth of Lemlist's deliverability infrastructure.
-Clay defaults to plain-text emails and domain rotation, which helps, but there's no equivalent to lemwarm's warm-up network, Matching ESP, or Deliverability Hub.
+Clay defaults to plain-text emails and domain rotation, which helps, but there is no equivalent to lemwarm's warm-up network, Matching ESP, or Deliverability Hub.

-ZoomInfo doesn't position itself as a cold email sending tool.
+ZoomInfo does not position itself as a cold email sending tool.
 Its outreach happens through GTM Workspace and the Salesloft partnership.
 Deliverability management lives within those tools rather than as a standalone feature.

-For teams whose primary motion is high-volume cold outbound, Lemlist's deliverability stack is a real advantage.
+For teams whose primary motion is high-volume cold outbound, Lemlist's deliverability stack is a real advantage that deserves honest credit.

 Who each platform is built for